 The report on the title of a property from the public records or an abstract of the title.

 A written contract that gives a licensed real estate agent the exclusive right to sell a property for a specified time, but reserving the owner’s right to sell the property alone without the payment of a commission.

 The amount of your current home equity line of credit.

 Congress passed this act to give consumers certain rights when dealing with consumer reporting agencies, or CRAs.
 CRAs are required to provide accurate credit histories to authorized businesses for use in evaluating applications for insurance, employment, credit, or loans.

 The likely selling price of a home between a willing buyer and a willing seller on the open market.
-In a mortgage or a home equity loan, the fair market value is usually determined by an appraisal.
+In a mortgage, the fair market value is usually determined by an appraisal.

 Federal National Mortgage Association, a government-sponsored enterprise that buys and securitizes mortgages for resale in the secondary market.

 An agency of the Department of Housing and Urban Development.
 The FHA provides mortgage insurance for certain residential mortgages.
 It sets standards for underwriting these mortgages and for construction of homes secured by these mortgages.